ccc-certifier-framework/certifier-framework-for-confidential-computing/Doc/development_notes/short-api-guide.md

 - params: ordered platform-specific arguments.
   - Simulated enclave examples: attestation key, measurement, endorsement.
   - SEV examples: ARK cert, ASK cert, VCEK cert.
 Since the arguments are enclave specific, the API arguments can not be described in a general way.
+Consult the sample_app for the relevant enclave types to see examples.

 Snippet:
 ```cpp